srph/toy-range-slider/readme.md

 ## toy-range-slider
-Building a horizontal range slider that supports both lazy and live updates for both mobile and desktop.
+An example horizontal range slider that supports both lazy and live updates for both mobile and desktop.

 ### Setup
 - Install the dependencies